tomdaley92/py-pong/README.md

 # py-pong

-This repository contains a compiled example for the following tutorial:
+This repository contains a compiled example for the following tutorial.

 https://pysdl2.readthedocs.io/en/rel_0_9_6/tutorial/pong.html